Mr12451/SkyrimVorePP/README.md

 A version of DialogueReGherk (devourment dialogue plugin) that is compatible with SkyrimVorePP.
 Requires Devourment Dummy Plugin and SkyUI for MCM

-.esp is untouched, scripts are rewritten to use my Papyrus API
+.esp is untouched, scripts are rewritten to use my Papyrus API Credits go to gherking on Discord for the original dialogue plugin

 ## Development roadmap
 ### Implemented